-The FAA estimates that 3 airplanes of U.S. registry would be affected by this proposed AD, that it would take approximately 64 work hours per airplane to accomplish the proposed inspections and modification, and that the average labor rate is \$60 per work hour.
-Required parts would be supplied by the manufacturer without cost to the operators.
-Based on these figures, the cost impact of the proposed AD on U.S. operators is estimated to be \$11,520, or \$3,840 per airplane.
+The revision to the AFM that is proposed in this AD would take approximately 1 work hour per airplane to accomplish, at an average labor rate of \$60 per work hour.
+Based on these figures, the cost impact of the proposed requirements of this AD on U.S. operators is estimated to be \$7,380, or \$60 per airplane.

-The cost impact figure discussed above is based on assumptions that no operator has yet accomplished any of the proposed requirements of this AD action, and that no operator would accomplish those actions in the future if this proposed AD were not adopted.
-The cost impact figures discussed in AD rulemaking actions represent only the time necessary to perform the specific actions actually required by the AD.
-These figures typically do not include incidental costs, such as the time required to gain access and close up, planning time, or time necessitated by other administrative actions.
+The cost impact figures discussed above are based on assumptions that no operator has yet accomplished any of the current or proposed requirements of this AD action, and that no operator would accomplish those actions in the future if this AD were not adopted.